Olorin71/sdf/README.md

 ### Release

+After all changes are merged into `master` run:
+- npm run release
+- push with tags (git push --tags origin master)

+The ci will create the image container push to registry and connect the docker server to update the socrates-day-franken service.

 ## Pages

 All `.md`-files referenced in the [pages json](./src/pages/pages.json) with `"isDefault": false` will be available in the menu and displayed as a page.